2016-2017 Undergraduate & Graduate Catalog

 The first-year leadership experience program is designed to assist newer leaders as they create and enhance their personal philosophy of leadership while developing basic leadership skills and learning about leadership opportunities the Grand Valley community has to offer.
 All students, especially first-year students, are encouraged to be a part of this program, particularly those who are interested in future leadership roles.

 Additional Leadership Opportunities

-Leadership Summit is a one-day statewide conference that provides student leaders from throughout the state the opportunity to come together to discuss leadership topics with national and regional leaders while networking and sharing ideas.
+Leadership Summit is a one-day statewide conference that provides student leaders throughout the state the opportunity to come together to discuss leadership topics with national and regional leaders, while networking and sharing ideas.
 With topic areas such as fraternities and sororities, student government, cultural programming, campus-wide programming, service-learning, and many others, Leadership Summit is one of the largest multifocused gatherings in the state of Michigan.
 Leadership Summit provides excellent networking and developmental opportunities for student leaders at any level.

-Venderbush Leadership Reception recognizes Kenneth R. Venderbush who served as vice president of student affairs at Grand Valley State University from 1969-1973.
+Venderbush Leadership Connection recognizes Kenneth R. Venderbush who served as vice president of student affairs at Grand Valley State University from 1969-1973.
 The event features a speaker from the community or a Grand Valley alumnus sharing experiences and inspirations on the topic of leadership and service.

 Office of Student Life

 Successful students make the most of their college experience by getting involved outside the classroom.
 The Office of Student Life, located in the Kirkhof Center, provides opportunities for students to become more by joining a student organization, actively engaging with their communities, serving as leaders on campus, and gaining real-world experience, while enjoying the numerous activities provided on campus.